 The separation step with hydrochloric acid is not required in the fortified foods as they are available in the free form and not attached to proteins as in animal food.

-In addition to oral dietary supplements, Viramin B12 is available in sublingual preparations as tablets or lozenges.
-Here it is most commonly present as cyanocobalamin or methylcobalamin.
+In addition to oral dietary supplements, Vitamin B12 is available in sublingual preparations as tablets or lozenges.
+In these, it is most commonly present as cyanocobalamin or methylcobalamin.
 Our body readily converts cyanocobalamin to the active forms methylcobalamin and 5-deoxyadenosylcobalamin.

 These supplements are often marketed with the fact that they have high bioavailability of Vitamin B1.
 But in the other hand, the presence of intrinsic factors in our stomach highly limits the absorption of this vitamin.

 The most common and widely used form of prescription medicine of Vitamin B12 is an intramuscular injection.
-It is typically used to treat deficiency caused by pernicious anemia and other conditions that result in B12 malabsorption and severe deficiency.
-It is also available in the form of a nasal spray or a gel, which is preferred in place of the injection by some people.
+However, it is typically used to treat deficiency caused by pernicious anemia and other conditions that result in B12 malabsorption and severe deficiency.
+In addition, it is also available in the form of a nasal spray or a gel, and some people prefer it more in place of the injection.

 Vitamin B12 deficiency

-Unfortunately, B12 deficiency is widely seen among the vegetarians or vegans and the elderly are the groups that mostly suffer with Vitamin B12 deficiency.
+Unfortunately, vegetarians or vegans and the elderly are the groups that mostly suffer with Vitamin B12 deficiency.
 You’re at risk of deficiency if you don’t get enough from your diet or aren’t able to absorb enough from the food you eat.
 However, above are not the only groups that are at risk of Vitamin B12 deficiency.
 Next we will look into the identified groups that are at risk of this deficiency.

 Who are at risk of Vitamin B12 deficiency?